 This will benefit the West, not least because modernisation could dramatically slow population growth and stem the outflow of African migrants.

-Africa doesn't need any more virtue signalling celebrity saviours.Share this post on social media:
+Africa doesn't need any more virtue signalling celebrity saviours.Share this post or leave a Facebook comment: